October 4, 2023

 Where to Stay on the Baunei Coast

-The Best Places on the Baunei Coast
+The Best beaches on the Baunei Coast

-What to do on the Baunei Coast
+Things to do on the Baunei Coast

 Where is the Baunei Coast?

-The Baunei Coast spans between the two coastal towns of Santa Maria Navarrese and Cala Gonome.
-It is most recognised as the stunning stretch of coast that boasts sheer cliffs, rock structures, caves and tiny beaches, as well as emerald waters.
+The Baunei Coast spans between the two coastal towns of Santa Maria Navarrese and Cala Gonone.
+It is most recognised as the stunning stretch of coast that boasts sheer dramatic cliffs, rock structures, caves and tiny pristine beaches, as well as emerald waters.
 Only possible to reach by boat (except for a few hiking paths), this coastline is protected from mass tourism and development thanks to its geography.
 And herein lies the charm.

 How to get to the Baunei Coast